Chirag-ahir/My-SQL-All-Basic/README.md

 What is Order by cluase ?<br>
   The MySQL ORDER BY clause is used to sort the query result sets in either ascending or descending order.

+ what is group by clause ?<br>
+ The GROUP BY clause is a SQL command that is used to group rows that have the same values.